What is the latest update in the generative AI market?

 Summary table of the most important updates in the generative AI market

-We define the generative AI market as revenue from products and services whose primary purpose is to create or transform content using generative models.
+We define the generative AI market as revenue from products and services whose primary purpose is to create or transform content (text, code, images, audio, video) using generative models.

-We include foundation-model APIs and licensing, GenAI platforms and tooling for building and operating AI systems, and GenAI-first applications plus their implementation services.
+We include foundation-model APIs and licensing, GenAI platforms and tooling (build, evaluate, govern, and operate GenAI), and GenAI-first applications and related implementation services.

 You can also get all the latest market news for the month here.